markdown-extended/manifest/mde-manifest.md

 -------------------------

 A rule is considered as *typographic* when it only concerns one or more words written inline in a text.
-As long it does not concern a full block of text, a rule MUST be considered as *typographic*.
+As long as it does not concern a full block of text, a rule MUST be considered as *typographic*.

 ### B.1.
 Application scope {#B1}